Tour

 In January 2021, I moved from the Midlands to live in the northwest of the island with my brother, and remained there for over two years, exploring the isle, finding great locations for wildlife, and sharing my passion for the wildlife with friends and clients alike.

-Now living in Inverness, I continue to work and holiday there every year, and I have amassed over 15 years of experience of watching and photographing otters, in all weather conditions, through all four seasons.
+While I no longer call Mull "home" (circumstances meant I had to relocate to Inverness), I continue to work and holiday there every year, and I have amassed over 15 years of experience of watching and photographing otters, in all weather conditions, through all four seasons.

 I've been running tours and workshops on Mull since 2016, in some format, and hope these photography tours can provide new and existing clients with another opportunity to enjoy the wonderful wildlife the island has in abundance.